QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Matthew 26:29, NIV [E])

-The Logic [I]: Jesus’ promise not to drink “until that day” functions like a royal Nazirite vow—a King’s Fast.
+The logic [I]: Jesus’ promise not to drink “until that day” functions like a royal Nazirite vow—a King’s Fast.
 He refuses to lift the cup again until the mission is complete and His people are gathered.

 (Revelation 19:9, NIV [E])